What is Occupational Therapy?

 Who Can Access Occupational Therapy services?

-v A condition such as Alzheimer’s disease, arthritis, depression, CVA, generalized weakness, COPD, or Parkinson’s disease.
-Occupational Therapists can evaluate clients abilities to evaluate their level of independence, cognition, and safety and provide intervention to maximize independence and function.
+A condition such as Alzheimer’s disease, arthritis, depression, Cerebrovascular accident (CVA), generalized weakness, chronic obstructive pulmonary disease (COPD), or Parkinson’s disease.
+Occupational Therapists can evaluate clients' abilities to evaluate their level of independence, cognition and safety, and provide intervention to maximize independence and function.

-v Hand therapy which is a specialty practice area of Occupational Therapy that is concerned with treating upper extremity injuries or conditions.
+Hand therapy which is a specialty practice area of Occupational Therapy that is concerned with treating upper extremity injuries or conditions.

-v Assessment and treatment while you are a client in the hospital or long-term care for treatment of varying conditions.
+Assessment and treatment for varying conditions while you are a client in the hospital or long-term care facility.